Grim trigger

 In game theory, grim trigger (also called the grim strategy or just grim) is a trigger strategy for a repeated game.

 Initially, a player using grim trigger will cooperate, but as soon as the opponent defects (thus satisfying the trigger condition), the player using grim trigger will defect for the remainder of the iterated game.
 Since a single defect by the opponent triggers defection forever, grim trigger is the most strictly unforgiving of strategies in an iterated game.

-In Robert Axelrod's book The Evolution of Cooperation, grim trigger is called "Friedman", for a 1971 paper by James Friedman, which uses the concept.
+In Robert Axelrod's book The Evolution of Cooperation, grim trigger is called "Friedman", for a 1971 paper by James W. Friedman, which uses the concept.

 The infinitely repeated prisoners' dilemma

 The infinitely repeated prisoners’ dilemma is a well-known example for the grim trigger strategy.
 The normal game for two prisoners is as follows:

 In the prisoners' dilemma, each player has two choices in each stage: